Australian Broadcasting Corporation: Branding

-Governance and structure
+Governance

 The operations of the ABC are governed by a board of directors, consisting of a managing director, five to seven directors, and until 2006, a staff-elected director.
 The managing director is appointed by the board for a period of up to five years, but is eligible for renewal.
 The authority and guidelines for the appointment of directors is provided for in the Australian Broadcasting Corporation Act 1983.

 Appointments to the ABC Board made by successive governments have often resulted in criticism of the appointees' political affiliation, background, and relative merit.
 Past appointments have associated directly with political parties – five of fourteen appointed chairmen have been accused of political affiliation or friendship, include Richard Downing and Ken Myer (both of whom publicly endorsed the Australian Labor Party at the 1972 election), as well as Sir Henry Bland, David Hill was close to Neville Wran, while Donald McDonald was considered to be a close friend of John Howard.

-From 2003 the Howard government made several controversial appointments to the ABC Board, including prominent ABC critic Janet Albrechtsen, Ron Brunton, and Keith Windschuttle.
+From 2003, the Howard government made several controversial appointments to the ABC Board, including prominent ABC critic Janet Albrechtsen, Ron Brunton, and Keith Windschuttle.

-During their 2007 federal election campaign Labor announced plans to introduce a new system, similar to that of the BBC, for appointing members to the board.
+During their 2007 federal election campaign, Labor announced plans to introduce a new system, similar to that of the BBC, for appointing members to the board.
 Under the new system, candidates for the ABC Board would be considered by an independent panel established "at arm's length" from the Communications Minister.
 If the minister chose someone not on the panel's shortlist, they would be required to justify this to parliament.
 The ABC chairman would be nominated by the prime minister and endorsed by the leader of the opposition.
 A new merit-based appointment system was announced on 16 October 2008, in advance of the new triennial funding period starting in 2009.

-In 2013 the Coalition government introduced a merit-based system for appointing the board based on the recommendations of a nominations panel.
+In 2013, the Coalition government introduced a merit-based system for appointing the board based on the recommendations of a nominations panel.
 However, the panel was ultimately only advisory, with almost all of the board members in 2018 directly appointed by the Communications minister, despite some being rejected by the panel or not being considered at all.

-As of January 2025 board members include: